 Sensitive data access auditing

-The sensitive data access auditing offers an expensive and difficult wall to regulatory compliance with industry regulations, government regulations, and privacy acts.
+The sensitive data access auditing, when aligned with Oracle GDPR Security Profile, offers an expensive and difficult wall to regulatory compliance with industry regulations, government regulations, and privacy acts.
 The requirements for any particular audit will vary based on the regulations, but people will consider data access auditing as the key control which assists to secure the regulated data.